Kolman-Freecss/kf-imapi-auth-gateway/README.md

   - (Another robust option is to sign every token through TLS, but it is not implemented in this project).
 - Redis for caching.
 As request limiters.
 - Load Balancer using Eureka.
+- Testing
+  - Integration tests with Groovy and Spock.
+  - Performance tests with JMeter.
+  - Concurrent tests with Virtual Threads (JDK 19).

 ## Getting Started